Skip To Content

 Finance

-Finance includes management of money, banking, investments, credit, other assets/ monetary resources and funds, especially those of a government or corporate body.
+Finance includes the general management of money, banking, investments, credit, other assets/ monetary resources, facilities, and funds in connection with commercial real estate assets and/or real-estate related endeavors, especially those of a government or corporate body.

 EXAMPLES